josbeir/cakephp-docs-md/docs/3/en/controllers/middleware.md

 To apply middleware to all requests, use the `middleware` method of your `App\Application` class.
-If you don't have an `App\Application` class, see the section on [adding-http-stack](#adding-http-stack) for more information.
+If you don't have an `App\Application` class, see the section on [Adding Http Stack](#adding-http-stack) for more information.
 Your application's `middleware` hook method will be called at the beginning of the request process, you can use the `MiddlewareQueue` object to attach middleware: